 (b) ERCOT shall issue operations notices when the ECAP Effective Period begins and ends.
 Such notices shall respectively state the date and time of the initiation and cessation of the ECAP Effective Period.

-(c) ERCOT will post on the ERCOT website the cumulative number of hours in which the sum of the RTM System Lambda and Real-Time Reliability Deployment Price Adder for Energy has been greater than or equal to the DASWCAP over a rolling 24-hour period.
+(c) ERCOT will post on the ERCOT website the cumulative number of hours in which the RTM System Lambda has been greater than or equal to the DASWCAP over a rolling 24-hour period.
 This calculation of cumulative hours will use the 15-minute Settlement Interval equivalent price referenced in paragraph (1)(a)(i) above.

 (d) Within ten Business Days of the end of the ECAP Effective Period, ERCOT shall file an initial report with the PUCT providing a summary of the event that triggered the EPP and an analysis of the EPP’s performance.